 - Permit hunters must use the legal weapon for season dates being hunted.
-Hunter orange is required during modern firearm seasons. - Permittees may purchase a second license and tag for use with the permit hunt only. - Qualified hunter education instructors may only receive one incentive permit each year.
+Hunter orange and/or hunter pink is required during modern firearm seasons. - Permittees may purchase a second license and tag for use with the permit hunt only. - Qualified hunter education instructors may only receive one incentive permit each year.